 Founder and Teacher

 I became part of the inaugural Tiny Treks class for two year olds and their parents to meet in different parks.
 When my son turned three, he joined Leaping Lizards Nature Awareness Preschool where the founding teacher took six children on hikes two mornings a week.
 He loved the adventures in nature and grew socially those two years.
 When my daughter turned three, I accompanied her as a forest preschool aide.
 It was magical to see the children develop their curiosity, coordination, endurance, verbal and social skills in nature.
 When her two years were over, I was heart-broken to leave the class and realized how valuable time in nature was for me too!/p>

 Next at Mulberry School, I participated in my children’s classrooms with cooking, science, math, and spelling; I supervised on the playground and field trips though 5th grade.
-Being at a parent participation school, I realized was such a gift for my children because of the parent education that I received on child development from the wonderful teachers and other caring parents.
-Consequently, serving on the School Board, I organized parent education speakers, began the Kindergarten Readiness Night and proposed that the school join the Common Ground Speaker Series.
-I served as school rep at Common Ground and when my children moved on to the Waldorf School of the Peninsula for middle school, I helped WSP join Common Ground and served again as school rep. Since I also teach group exercise classes at the YMCA, I was thrilled when Common Ground's nationally known speakers highlighted how exercise improves our mood and brain development, and the science behind the benefits of time in nature.
+Being at a parent participation school was such a gift for my children because of the education that I received on child development from the wonderful teachers and other caring parents.
+Serving on the school board, I organized parent education speakers, began the Kindergarten Readiness Night, and proposed that the school join the Common Ground Speaker Series.
+When my children moved on to middle school at the Waldorf School of the Peninsula, I helped WSP join Common Ground.
+It’s nationally known speakers highlighted how exercise improves our mood, health and brain development, and the science behind the benefits of time in nature./p>